 My position, and that of a growing number of researchers, is that there’s more to obesity than calorie balance, and that body weight and fat mass is regulated by a complex system that involves an array of hormones and feedback mechanisms.

 ~ John Briffa from, http://www.drbriffa.com/2011/03/10/is-obesity-all-in-the-mind/

 In recent months I’ve become interested in the potential role of a hormone by the name of leptin in obesity.

 It’s not “in the mind” in the sense that you can imagine your way to weight loss.
 But there’s definitely MORE to weight loss than the balance of calories.
 My experience is that the best way to lose weight is to simply reduce my calorie intakes slightly — no need to count everything and aim for a computed target intake.
 At the same time, include some strength training (a ton is not required, but walking/cardio is NOT what worked for me.)

-(Part 9 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 9 of 14 in series, John Briffa's "A Good Look at Good Health")

 Six years ago I decided to dramatically reduce the amount of time I spent watching TV, and this single intervention (I believe) had a dramatic effect on my life.
 It liberated a significant amount of time that I could devote to perhaps more useful and rewarding pursuits.
 You may be thinking that I’m referring to things like writing or exercise.
 Actually, I’m referring mainly to sleep.

 Sleep — specifically, learning about sleep, fixing my sleeping environment and getting more and better quality sleep — is the SINGLE most important thing I changed in my journey these last few years.